simonrichard-dev/holbertonschool-shell/io_redirections_and_filters/README.md

 19-AZ : replace all characters A and c from input to Z and e respectively.
 20-hiago : script that removes all letters c and C from input.
 21-reverse : script that reverse its input.
+22-users_and_homes : script that displays all users and their home directories, sorted by users.